vekatze/neut/book/src/commands.md

 If you omit the target and simply write `neut build`, all the targets are built.

 The resulting binaries are put inside the module's build directory.
-You might want to use the option `--install` to copy those binaries anywhere.
+You might want to use the option `--install` to copy those binaries.

 ### Example